The Ultimate Copenhagen Itinerary: Mermaids, UNESCOs and a Sweden road trip!

 - Radisson Collection Royal Hotel – this stunning hotel is very centrally located and close to the railway station, the Radisso Royal makes a great choice for a luxury stay. – check prices now!

 The Copenhagen Sights

-The Little Mermaid was at the top of our Copenhagen must see list and we were determined to have the lovely lady all to ourselves with a dawn visit to the beautiful statue!
+The Little Mermaid was at the top of our Copenhagen must-see list and we were determined to have the lovely lady all to ourselves with a dawn visit to the beautiful statue!
 The Little Mermaid has been on our travel list forever and the charming statue, symbolic of Copenhagen, didn’t disappoint!
-This was followed by trip to the Nyhavn district where brightly coloured buildings line the canal and it quickly joined The Little Mermaid as one of our favourite places in the city!
+This was followed by a trip to the Nyhavn district where brightly coloured buildings line the canal and it quickly joined The Little Mermaid as one of our favourite places in the city!